jpcmf/gobarber/README.md

 ### access the Postgres database

 You need create a new database called `gobarber`.
 I suggest you to use the [Postbird](https://www.electronjs.org/apps/postbird) for OSX.
-After install you need set the configuration bellow and the create your database with `UTF8` client encoding.
+After install you need set the configuration bellow and then create your database with `UTF8` client encoding.

 ```bash
 # host